Daniel15/Website/Daniel15.Web/Posts/2007-04-08-smf-20-announced.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2007/04/smf-20-announced

+---

 The next major version of SMF, SMF 2.0, has been [announced on the Simple Machines Community Forum](http://www.simplemachines.org/community/index.php?topic=163438).
 This new version is a significant step forward from SMF 1.1, and has been in development alongside it since December 2005.

 Some of the features annouced so far include (quoted from the post linked above):